aleshaleksey/fansys23/08-spell-list.md

 Furthermore the caster specifies any number of entities as "protected" at the casting of the spell.
 This determines how other aspects of the spell interact with them.

-- All unprotected targets that try to enter the area of effect of the spell (or are in the area when the spell first activates) must succeed on a STR save or be flung 50ft outwards from the point of contact, and suffer 3d12 sheer damage.
+- All unprotected targets that try to enter the area of effect of the spell (or are in the area when the spell first activates) must succeed on a STR save or be flung 50ft outwards from the point of contact, and suffer 3d12 shear damage.
-- All unprotected entities (and structures) which are in the warded area at the start of their turn must succeed on a STR save take 3d12 sheer damage (half on failure).
+- All unprotected entities (and structures) which are in the warded area at the start of their turn must succeed on a STR save take 3d12 shear damage (half on failure).
 - All unprotected entities treat the area as ["Difficult Terrain"](03-movement-exploration.md#difficult-terrain), and flying entities are affected as by [extreme wind](03-movement-exploration.md#flying-and-turbulence)).
 - All protected entities have resistance to damage from ranged weapons, to pressure damage and lighting damage.
 - Effects caused by area of effect "air"/"wind" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.